 “I don’t… I don’t know.
 I don’t know why my sire would… I don’t know—”

-GM: At Celia’s initial answer, a horrible crawling sensation like dozens of skittering, climbing legs fills her throat, then pours from her mouth.
-Beetle-like clicks fill the air as the bugs crawl from her primary orifice.
+GM: At Celia’s initial answer, a horrible crawling sensation like dozens of skittering, climbing legs fills her throat, then pours out.
+Beetle-like clicks fill the air as the bugs crawl from her mouth.
 The taste is ashen and foul.

 “Lies,” hisses her interrogator.

 The terrible metallic whirring withdraws.
 Celia can hear it.
 There’s a lower rolling sound, against the floor.
 The whirring draws close again.
 To her other side.
 To her other arm.
 So very close.
 The saw whines and whirs and screams in Celia’s ear as it lowers over her other shoulder—